Nonlinear $q$-voter model involving nonconformity on networks: Result and Discussion

-To obtain the effective potential of the system, we will use the probability of the fraction opinion $k$ increases and decreases as shown in Eqs.~\eqref{eq:Eq8} and \eqref{eq:Eq9} for the model with independent voters and Eqs.~\eqref{eq:Eq14} and \eqref{eq:Eq15} for the model with anticonformist voters to define an effective force of the model.
-In general, the effective potential of the system can be obtained as $V(k) = -\int f(k) \, \mathrm{d}k$, where $f(k) = \varphi_+(k) - \varphi_-(k)$ is called an effective force that drives the spins to flip \cite{nyczka2012opinion}.
+To derive the effective potential-like function \( V(k) \) of the system, we utilize the probability densities of the fraction opinion \( k \) increasing and decreasing, as given by Eqs.~\eqref{eq:Eq8} and \eqref{eq:Eq9} for the model with independence, and Eqs.~\eqref{eq:Eq14} and \eqref{eq:Eq15} for the model with anticonformity.
+These probabilities define a force-like component of the model.
+In general, the potential \( V(k) \) can be expressed as $V(k) = -\int f(k) \, \mathrm{d}k$, where \( f(k) = \varphi_+(k) - \varphi_-(k) \) represents the effective force that drives the voter to change their opinion oppositely \cite{nyczka2012opinion}.

-The general solution of the effective potential $V$ for the model with independent voters is:
+The general solution of the potential $V$ for the model with independence is given by: